jordanvasu/FreeClimber-FNG/paper.md

 *FreeClimber-FNG* addresses this gap by integrating directly with *FreeClimber’s* existing data pipeline and by adding an analysis layer for identifying climb–fall sequences and quantifying fall distance.
 Researchers who already use *FreeClimber* can therefore obtain both velocity / height and fall-behavior measures from the same recorded video without additional steps.

+# Research Impact Statement

+Automated detection of failed negative geotaxis events enables researchers to quantify motor instability and recovery behavior in Drosophila assays without manual video scoring.
+By providing standardized, machine-readable outputs for fall events and fall distance, FreeClimber-FNG improves reproducibility and scalability in behavioral analysis workflows.
+This extension supports ongoing and future research into aging, neurodegeneration, traumatic brain injury, and pharmacological effects on locomotor coordination.

+# Software Design

+FreeClimber-FNG is designed as a modular extension to the existing FreeClimber analysis pipeline.
+The software reuses FreeClimber’s established video processing, particle detection, and filtering stages, and introduces additional analysis logic that operates on the filtered, per-frame position data.
+This design minimizes duplication, preserves backward compatibility, and allows users to obtain both climbing velocity and fall-related metrics from the same tracked data without modifying upstream components.

 # Software Description

 ## Integration with *FreeClimber*